TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 docroot
     Is the folder containing files that have to be reached by the webserver.
-It has the key `index.php` file in it.
-This folder is commonly called :file:`public`.
+It contains the vital entry point :file:`index.php`.
+The folder is commonly called :file:`public`.

 Alternatively you can skip the prompt by supplying all of the required parameters in a single command:

 ..  code-block:: bash

-    ddev config  --project-type=typo3 --docroot=public
+    ddev config  --project-type=typo3 --docroot=public --php-version 8.2

 Start the project
 -----------------